corvuslee/public/coral/cv/04_analyse_elasticsearch.md

 # 1. Preparation
 > Tested on Amazon Elasticsearch Services 7.10.
 We are skipping the provisioning process in this page, where the details can be found in the [official doc](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg.html).
+>
+> Config:
+> * Dedicated master node: None
+> * Data node: 1x r6g.large
+> * EBS storage size: 30GB

 ## 1.1.
 Conda environment

-In our project's conda environment, install the Elasticsearch API
+In our project's conda environment, install the Elasticsearch API.
+According to the [repo](https://github.com/elastic/elasticsearch-dsl-py), Elasticsearch DSL is the high level library on top of the low level client.
+Let's give it a try:

 ```
 conda install elasticsearch=7 elasticsearch-dsl=7